6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 - c) 47 processes in the 5th edition to

-- iii.Control Resources - Control Resources is a great addition to the PMBOK® Guide.
-There was the process "Manage Project Team" in the previous editions.
-However, as every project manager recognizes, it is important to assess actual vs. planned usage of equipment, material, supplies, AND human resources.
+- iii.Control Resources is a fair addition to the PMBOK® Guide.
+The process "Manage Project Team" which allows a PM to address issues related to team member performance continues to carry through from the previous editions.
+However, as every project manager recognizes, it is also important to assess actual vs. planned usage of equipment, material, supplies, and human resources.
+In this latest edition the term team resources is introduced to mean human resources and physical resources to mean equipment, material, and supplies.
+It remains a debatable issue whether a project manager "controls" the team resources specifically.

-Well, there are quite a few of these changes of this nature in this PMBOK® Guide.
+There are quite a few of these changes across this PMBOK® Guide.
 They fall into two categories:

 - a.
 Change of Name of Knowledge Areas - When these happen, these are notable changes.

 - i.
-The change of "Project Time Management" to "Project Schedule Management" is a synonymous switch.
+The change of "Project Time Management" to "Project Schedule Management" is a synonymous and an appropriate switch.

 - ii.
-However, change of "Project Human Resource Management" to "Project Resource Management" represents a pro-active stance from PMI for project managers to keep an eye on all resources - not just human resources.
+Change of the process "Project Human Resource Management" to "Project Resource Management" represents a proactive stance from PMI for project managers to keep an eye on all resources - not just human resources.
 This includes physical - equipment, supplies, and material, and of course, human resources.

 - b.
 Change of Name of Processes -